deeplook/svglib/tests/NOTES.rst

 This is a list to keep track of remaining issues observed via eye-ball testing for various files.

 misc
 ----

+The remaining issues here are mostly related to gradient fillings.

 - Python_logo_and_wordmark.svg